view of amalfi town from the sea

-Italy in April: all you need to know to plan the perfect trip in 2023
+Italy in April: best places to visit, best things to do, tips: all you need to know to plan a trip you’ll love [Updated for 2026]

 Visiting Italy in April: all you need to know to plan a trip!
-The best places to visit in April in Italy, when to book what, what to expect from the weather.
+The best places to visit in April in Italy with kids (and without!), when to book what, what to expect from the weather.

 An old Italian saying goes ‘Aprile, dolce dormire’ (April, sweet sleeping) and indeed, April in Italy is a month that makes you want to go slow and rest.